 Mission Control allows users to personalize their System Preferences with keyboard shortcuts and screen hotspots activated with a mouse or trackpad, allowing rapid access to open and hidden windows, applications and the desktop.
 Although these features can be useful for general computer work, the Isadora user should ensure that they memorize the keyboard shortcuts, in order not to activate them accidentally during a live performance.
 Alternatively they can be customized to your own shortcuts, or turned off (recommended) at > System Preferences > Mission Control.

-TIP: Select a black picture file as the background image on the desktop, instead of a default Mac picture, for all connected monitors and video projectors.
-If you accidentally activate the keyboard shortcut for Hide Stages (Command-G on MacOS, Control-G on Windows) Isadora’s video output would disappear to reveal the Mac default background picture instead of your intended video output.
+TIP: Select a black picture file as the background image on the desktop, instead of a default macOS image, for all connected monitors and video projectors.
+If you accidentally activate the keyboard shortcut for Hide Stages (Command-G on macOS, Control-G on Windows) Isadora’s video output would disappear to reveal the macOS default background picture instead of your intended video output.
 Replacing the desktop image with a black picture, lessens the impact of this user error and is considered 'best practice' by professional designers!

 To set your desktop to a black image:

 Save a black .jpeg or .png file at the same resolution as your output to your Pictures Folder: Macintosh HD > User > Pictures

 - Navigate to > System Preferences > Desktop & Screen Saver > Desktop